 Since 1989, Robert Thayer Sataloff, M.D., D.M.A., F.A.C.S., an internationally renowned otolaryngologist, professional singer, conductor and author of more than 1000 publications including 48 textbooks, has continued in this mission of advancing understanding of the voice through interdisciplinary scientific research and education.

-The Voice Foundation presents its annual, international Symposium: Care of the Professional Voice in Philadelphia.
-Now the 46th meeting, it is attended by hundreds of medical, scientific, academic, and speech-language professionals as well as performing artists.
+The Voice Foundation presents its annual, international Symposium: Care of the Professional Voice in Philadelphia, Pennsylvania.
+This symposium is attended by hundreds of medical, scientific, academic, and speech-language professionals as well as performing artists.
 Papers are presented to educate medical and scientific communities, as well as artists and the public, about advances being made in voice science and care.